oss-slu/stl_metro_data_api/README.md

 ## How to run the JSON fetcher, processor, and consumer (how to insert ARPA funds into database)
 Here is how you the JSON fetcher, JSON processer, and JSON consumer.
-This is also how ARPA data from the City of St. Louis Open Data Portal is saved into the database:
+This is also how ARPA (American Rescue Plan Act) data from the City of St. Louis Open Data Portal is saved into the database:
 1. Start up the project's Docker containers.
 2. Do one of the following: